As a maintenance manager, your livelihood hinges on your ability to control maintenance costs and minimize production downtime.

 Centralizing your spare parts within your main warehouse simplifies the inventory control process and helps bolster inventory accuracy.
 If your warehouse space is limited or if you have a single physical warehouse to house all of your equipment and parts, you can physically centralize your parts inventory by creating a wire cage or enclosure where you can house your parts.
 You can simplify an online search for parts by using a unique prefix for all spare parts.

-3) Assign a dedicated employee to oversee your parts inventory
+3) Assign a dedicated employee to oversee your stock levels

 Parts inventory shrinkage is one of the greatest challenges facing manufacturers and food and beverage maintenance specialists.
 Top causes of inventory shrinkage include poor control of parts inventory and paperwork errors.
 You can help prevent these pitfalls by assigning a dedicated employee to control your parts inventory.
 Ideally, your inventory specialist will help prevent inventory shrinkage by using the following strategies: